dd32/td-gh-ex/readme.txt

 === Catch Base ===

+If you are looking to tailor-make a unique site without having to spend time coding a strong base for a theme that is smooth and displays well in all mobile and desktop devices, Catch Base is where your search ends.
 Catch Base is a simple, clean and responsive WordPress Theme.
-This theme can be use as base theme for your theme development or custom site development.
-This theme is built in HTML3, CSS3 and WordPress core customizer for easy real time customization.
+Use this as a base for your theme development or custom site development, and you will be thrilled with its ease and efficiency!
+Catch Base is built in HTML5, CSS3 and WordPress Theme Customizer for real time customization.
 This theme is translation ready.
 Check out Theme Instructions at http://catchthemes.com/theme-instructions/catch-base/, Support at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/catch-base/

 == Support ==